hagbard/the-flogger-manual/docs/advanced.md

 When there are several request types, and especially if one type creates most of the warnings, it is possible that uncommon request types will never appear in the logs.
-This is a potential problem with any log statement rate limiting, but with Flogger you can use log aggregation to avoid it:
+This is a potential problem with any rate limited log statement, but with Flogger you can use log aggregation to avoid missing important information:

 <!-- @formatter:off -->
 ```java